Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 Are landmine deadlifts effective?

 Yes, landmine deadlifts are a good exercise.
-They are an effective way to build strength in the posterior chain, improve core stability, increase grip strength, and enhance overall mobility and flexibility.
+They are an effective way to build strength in the posterior chain, improve core stability and increase grip strength.

 Landmine deadlifts are one of the most effective strength-training exercises to build leg size and strength.